abhishekkumaryadav-aky/abhishekkumaryadav-aky/README.md

 - 👋 Hi, I’m @abhishekkumaryadav-aky
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning  C Programming
+- 🌱 I’m currently learning MERN Stack Development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me linked in : https://www.linkedin.com/in/abhishek-ak

 <!---
 abhishekkumaryadav-aky/abhishekkumaryadav-aky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.